ielo03/colbytdobson/README.md

 <br>
 I want to include my resume, my full projects when I can and descriptions<br>
 when I can't, and a blog-like section where I can write what has been<br>
 happening in my life and with my career.
-I hope to include more when I can.
+I hope to include more as well.